ExCALIBUR-NEPTUNE/NESO/README.md

-This is a test implmentation of a PIC solver for 1+1D Vlasov Poisson, written in C++/DPC++.
+This is a test implementation of a PIC solver for 1+1D Vlasov Poisson, written in C++/DPC++.
 This is primarily designed to test the use of multiple repos/workflows for different code components.